Homes are unique, just like their owners. Let us inspire you to extend your living space to your front yard with landscape lighting.

 Steps should be lighted for safety; either the risers or the treads can be lit.

 Outdoor landscape lighting can be used to highlight a wall, for example, by washing it or grazing it.
-When a wide beam of light is aimed at a wall from a few feet away, it creates a wall wash.
+Wall wash is when a wide beam of light is aimed at a wall only from a few feet away.
 A light used to graze a wall creates interesting highlights and shadows.
 Both can help accent nearby plants too.